Pylons/pyramid/docs/narr/traversal.rst

 - :mod:`repoze.bfg` traverses baz, and attempts to find biz, which it finds.

-- :mod:`repoze.bfg` traverses biz, and attemtps to find "buz.txt"
+- :mod:`repoze.bfg` traverses biz, and attempts to find "buz.txt"
   which it does not find.

 The fact that it does not find "buz.txt" at this point does not